Parrot Reporters

 Share on FacebookShare on TwitterShare on Whatsapp

-As global borders tighten and immigration policies become more selective, recent statements by Mrs. Kemi Badenoch, a British-born woman of Nigerian descent and current UK Secretary of State for Business and Trade, have sparked mixed reactions, especially within the Nigerian community.
+As global borders tighten and immigration policies become more selective, recent statements by Mrs. Kemi Badenoch, a British-born woman of Nigerian descent and the leader of conservative party, have sparked mixed reactions, especially within the Nigerian community.
 She is pushing for tougher immigration controls and claimed that Nigerian laws prevent her children from acquiring Nigerian citizenship.
 These sentiments, alongside former U.S. President Donald Trump’s strict immigration stance, reflect a reality we Nigerians can no longer ignore: the world is changing, and the open-door privilege for Nigerians is gradually closing.

 Rather than viewing these policies with bitterness or anger, we must respond positively and introspectively.
 These developments are not attacks on Nigerians but reflections of sovereign nations prioritizing internal stability, security, and economic sustainability.
 And for us, they should serve as a mirror and a loud alarm.